SystemsApproach/tcpcc/intro.rst

 	transformative.*

 	*At the time, the success of the Internet was not a foregone conclusion.
-It was viewed as a research curiosity, and certainly did not enjoy any support within the computing and telecommunication incumbents of the day.
-It was only because Universities (and their students) had access to an open implementation of the Internet protocol stack, and affordable hardware to run it on, that TCP/IP took root.
-Seeding transformative technology through open source software and readily available hardware has proven to be a powerful strategy, with BSD paving the way.*
+It was viewed by many as a research curiosity, and certainly did not enjoy much support within the computing and telecommunication incumbents of the day.
+It was largely because universities (and their students) had access to an open implementation of the Internet protocol stack, and affordable hardware to run it on, that TCP/IP took root.
+Seeding transformative technology through open source software and readily available hardware has proven to be a powerful strategy, of which BSD is an early success story.*

-BSD and its decendents continue to this day, but it was eventually overtaken by Linux, in the early 2000s, as the de facto open source Unix-based OS.
-All the variants of TCP congestion control described in this book are available (can can be optionally activated) in the Linux kernel.
+BSD and its descendants continue to this day (notably as FreeBSD), but it was eventually overtaken by Linux, in the early 2000s, as the *de facto* open source, Unix-based OS.
+All the variants of TCP congestion control described in this book are available (and can be optionally activated) in the Linux kernel.
 They have become the reference implementation of those algorithms, which leads us to our final point: The standard for evaluating TCP congestion-control mechanisms is empirical, by running